ssmirr/appdev-chapters/adding-routes.md

 The action 'play_rock' could not be found for ApplicationController
 ```

 This is good!
 That means we defined the route correctly.
-If you still see a "No route matches" error, then double-check that and get that error to go away before you proceed further.
+If you still see a "No route matches" error, then double-check your route syntax and get that error to go away before you proceed further.

 Now we have to define a method called `play_rock` within a class called `ApplicationController`, since that's what we specified as the value for the `:action` key back in our route.
 You can find the class in the `app/controllers/` folder, and add the method within: